moyedx3/pay-per-reveal-x402/server/ARTICLE_CONFIG_GUIDE.md

 **Note:** The matching is smart:
 - "Adam" matches "Adam", "adam", "Adam.", "Adam,", etc.
 - Case and punctuation are ignored
+- Works with Korean, Japanese, Chinese and all Unicode text
+- Korean punctuation (。、！？etc.) is handled correctly

 ## Tips for Choosing Words to Blur